A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Minor headaches

-If you experience corneal abrasion, seek immediate medical attention.
-Corneal abrasions can become infected and lead to a corneal ulcer if left untreated.
+If you have a corneal abrasion, seek immediate medical attention.
+A severe corneal abrasion can lead to vision problems and infection.

 Causes of a Scratched Eye